Lara's Equiprobable Dice I

 As there are no more cases to consider, we count the number of possibilities above and see that we get 25 different possible dice that will give only 6s and 12s.

-Now for the second question.
-Actually this is not too bad.
-All we have to do is to sift through the five cases above and take out the ones that give Prob (6) = Prob (12).
+For the second question.
+We have to sift through the five cases above and take out the ones that give Prob (6) = Prob (12).
 We get these when there are an equal number of different numbers on a dice.
 (Now use the case structure from above.)

 Case 1: Use three 1s and three 7s.